comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 - To measure query plan perf: comp with a query that first indexes data locally via construct (measure that time), and than proper query planning => downside: delays time until first result!
 	- Implement a link traversal actor that first traverses to find all triples, and then queries afterwards?
 Or just a simple hacked exp?
+- Say that indexed is only theoretical, as collecting all links requires traversal querying.
+Also show that some queries would produce infinite stream of urls.
+We just need better planning.
+Also optimal case follows all links in parallel.
 {:.todo}

 ### Live exploration is required for heterogeneous fragmentations